 Previously Dina worked as a Post-doctoral researcher at the Faculty of Law of the University of Tilburg researching civil society organisations working on sustainable development in Ethiopia.
 You can read more about the research project here.

-Dina is a PhD Fellow in the Department of Public and International Law at the University of Oslo.
-Her research focuses on the concept of human dignity in the context of environmental law and governance.
+Dina was awarded her PhD in 2017 by the Department of Public and International Law at the University of Oslo.
+Her PhD was on the concept of human dignity in the context of environmental law and governance.

 Dina completed her BA and LLB at the University of Cape Town, South Africa, and her Master of Laws, with honours, at the University of Auckland, New Zealand.

 Dina previously worked as a Senior Attorney at the Centre for Environmental Rights (cer.org.za) in Cape Town.
 At the Centre, Dina represented a range of communities and activists in their battles for more transparent, accountable environmental and water management in the mining sector.
 She worked on the

 legal aspects of acid mine drainage, hydraulic fracturing and was